UMC 36x6/4X8 / N38 - cylindrical magnetic holder

 Implant safety

 Watch your fingers.
-Two large magnets will join immediately with a force of massive weight, crushing everything in their path.
+Two large magnets will snap together instantly with a force of several hundred kilograms, crushing anything in their path.
 Be careful!